COVID-19 deaths hit 400, confirmed cases pass 10,000 in Wisconsin

 There are 10,219 confirmed cases of the new coronavirus across the state, according to the state Department of Health Services.
 The total is up by 280 cases from Saturday, when the state reported 398 deaths.

-Dane County reported 11 new cases of COVID-19 on Sunday, bringing the total up to 474, according to Public Health Madison and Dane County.
-There have been 22 people who have died in the county.
+Dane County reported 11 new cases Sunday, bringing the total up to 474, according to Public Health Madison and Dane County.
+Twenty-two people have died of COVID-19 in the county.

 In Milwaukee County, the coronavirus has killed 225 people.
 Milwaukee County reported 3,952 positive cases as of Sunday, nearly 40% of the total cases in Wisconsin.